 Is a pay stub the same as a paycheck?

-How long do I need to keep pay stubs?
+How long do employees need to keep pay stubs?

-Employees are generally advised to keep the paycheck stubs for a year, or until they compare them to their IRS Form W-2 and annual social security statement (and see that everything matches).
+Employees should keep the paycheck stubs for a year or until they receive IRS Form W-2 and annual social security statement (and confirm that everything matches).

 Pay your global team effortlessly with Deel